sonyagreen/continuous_deployment_talk/README.md

 * and inflexible thinking
 * and also totally reasonable concerns

 in a way that wasn't going to overwhelm or give a knee-jerk reaction of inflexbility as well.
-Digestible.
-Instead of immediately opening 8 different issues (which never goes over well), it first was condensed into one document.
-I've taken to calling it a dossier*.
+They didn't need to read things like this.* Digestible.
+Instead of immediately opening 8 different issues (which never goes over well), we condensed into one document.
+I've taken to calling this a dossier*.

-3 lessons: how we fixed it
+So, here's how we fixed it

-First, compiled list of what I though were clearly bugs.
-This is the softball lob.
-How is it that I know what a legimitate bug is (as opposed to user's opinion, or unretestable)
+First, we compiled list of what seemed to clearly be bugs.
+This is the softball lob for the developers, there are easily identifiable actions to take to fix this.

-Second, the biggest UI complaint: that the label colors were too pastel, and the background grey, which is all fine et dandy if you're on a giant retina display, but maybe not on a smaller, older screen.
+Second, we complied information about the biggest UI complaint: that the label colors were too pastel, and the background grey, which is all fine et dandy if you're on a giant retina display, but maybe not on a smaller, older screen.

+There's something to know here.
+To convey a problem in a way that is gripping, use stats and stories.
+Stats are important*, but fall flat on their own. (side note: these are links to our support system, called Halp)

-This has a big component to it, that I learned from the library world but is also A Thing in the UX world: stats and stories.
-Stats alone fall flat, especially with those who understand to be sketical about flashy stats.
-The other part is what I like to call "when it hits you in the feel" -- when a user's explanation of the problem is more eloquent than your own understanding of it.
+The other part is what is called "when it hits you right in the feel"* -- when a user's explanation of the problem is more eloquent than what you could describe.
+It means more, coming from an actual user, an actual person out there.

-(show stats and quotes)

-(label quoet)
 We dogfood github, but we're not the majority.

-Third, since I'd written up all this info so far, I figured they'd like to know about the long tail.
-(They would want to see everything everything)

-I tl;dr'd the rest of the things, so they knew.
-There weren't THAT many, and they weren't that bad.
-Key: I summarized them.
+None of us are, which is a reason to find a way to keep your finger on the pulse of your actual users.

-I was super nervous about showing this to others.
-I spent most of a day on it, and I figured I could just keep it to myself, and it was still useful to get a sense of the landscape.
+This dossier was written up so support could summarize everything, get a sense of the landscape.
+I was super nervous about showing this to the design team.
+I figured we could just keep it to ourselves, and it was still useful.
 But, I fuckin' shipped it.
-I made it available to the GitHub design team (our workflow is that we have a private repository called support/ which we use to spec out potential clusters of tickets that indicate a problem, and we can @mention a team (like @design) to send them all a notification of it).
-I thought this could be seen as a monkey wrench in what they rolled out, harmful and distracting rather than helpful, but ...
+I made it available to the GitHub design team (our workflow is that we have a private repository called support/ which we use to spec out potential clusters of tickets that may be a problem, and we can @mention a team (like @design) to send them all a notification of it).
+I was worried that the design team loved their work so much, that this would feel like a hit over the head, harmful and distracting rather than helpful, but ...

-Turns out, they loved it
+Turns out, they loved it * *

-(quote)
+They jumped on bug fixes right away, and started a conversation about how to address the readability problems.

 What came of all this?
 Having a low-angst dossier with lots of places to dig in and discuss how users were responding to the new UI update meant that the design team were able to assess it with minimal ego, and make the best decisions.
 They fixed the bugs.
-They discussed the label colors, iterated on the design to benefit readibilty ... and ultimately decided to roll back the label color change.
+They discussed the label colors, iterated on the design to benefit readability ... and ultimately, days later, decided to roll back the label color change. * aaaand *

-Now, we don't often roll things back, so it's impressive.
+Now, we don't often roll back big visible UI changes, so it's impressive.
+They did what was right for users, not what they wanted.
 I'm proud of them.

-My job is to champion for the users, in ways that best make sense ot the developers.
-Emopathy going both directions.
-I'm motivated to write up excellent bug reports, because that makes the developers more likely to fix them sooner, which is good for the users!
-This can be an awesome, supportive cycle if you let it.
+Support's job is to champion for the users, in ways that best make sense ot the developers.
+Empathy goes both directions - to our users, and to our developers.
+We're motivated to write up excellent bug reports, because that makes the developers happy, and more likely to fix them sooner, which is good for the users!
+It is an awesome, supportive cycle.

 ## Reasons why I did this

+So, to
 1. helps you find true bugs
 2. what's just people bitching, and will calm down in x days (where x is determined by your userbase)
 3. Problems that warrant discussion, even if you don't change anything